-Cardiac surgery patients in Pennsylvania may have been exposed to a potentially fatal bacterial infection caused by a slow growing bacteria, Mycobacterium Chimaera.
-What makes these infections so difficult to detect is that they may develop weeks, months and even years after the surgery, and as a result, may be misdiagnosed as other illnesses.
+Cardiac surgery patients in Pennsylvania may have been exposed to a potentially fatal bacterial infection caused by a slow-growing bacterium, Mycobacterium Chimaera.
+What makes these infections so difficult to detect is that they may develop weeks, months, and even years after the surgery, and as a result, may be misdiagnosed as other illnesses.

-The bacteria can enter heater-cooler devices used during heart surgery, particularly, open heart surgery.
+The bacteria can enter heater-cooler devices used during heart surgery, particularly open-heart surgery.
 These devices are used to heat and cool blood during the surgery.
-If the bacteria, which exists naturally in the air, water, and soil, contaminates the heater-cooler, it can enter the patient’s bloodstream.
+If the bacteria, which exists naturally in the air, water, and soil, contaminate the heater-cooler, they can enter the patient’s bloodstream.

-In Mycobacterium Chimaera infection cases, the manufacturer of the heater-cooler device may face a product liability claim.
-In addition, the hospital or surgeon may also be liable for failure to follow the manufacturer’s cleaning and maintenance instructions.
+In Pennsylvania Mycobacterium Chimaera infection cases, the manufacturer of the heater-cooler device may face a Pennsylvania product liability claim.
+Additionally, the hospital or surgeon may also be liable for failing to follow the manufacturer’s cleaning and maintenance instructions.

 Did You Receive a Letter from a Hospital Warning You About Infection Risks?